 Michiel van Iersel

-Michiel van Iersel works as an independent urbanist, curator, writer and teacher at the intersection of the arts, architecture, (urban) design, and heritage to support cities and places that are socially inclusive and sustainable.
+Michiel van Iersel is an independent urbanist, curator, writer and teacher and holds the position of Program Lead of the NEWROPE Chair of Architecture and Urban Transformation at ETH Zurich.
+He works at the intersection of the arts, architecture, (urban) design, and heritage to support cities and places that are socially inclusive and sustainable.

 He cofounded Non-fiction, an Amsterdam-based collective interested in the creation of public values and engagement through artistic means and new rituals.
 The collective’s exhibitions and publications, research, projects, and events bring people and ideas closer together around such diverse topics as the future of heritage and the Post-Fossil City.